It’s hard to believe that my pup Wally has been with me for over a year now!

 Obedience & trick training + Socialization to other dogs, locations and activities = Confident Wally

-Together, Wally and I have made major progress throughout 2019, but of course that doesn’t mean that we’ve reached a level of perfection.
+Together, Wally and I have made major progress, but of course that doesn’t mean that we’ve reached a level of perfection.
 There are still a few things we need to work on, and I’m mentioning those towards the end of this article.

-Now without further ado, here’s what Wally and I achieved together over the course of 2019!
+Now without further ado, here’s what Wally and I achieved together!

 Obedience Training – Impulse Control